FashionablyNate/youtube-popularity-predictor/README.md

 ## How to Use

 Please refer to the script comments and the `crawl_channel()` function to understand how to input a YouTube channel ID and start the data collection and model training process.
 The script requires a valid YouTube API Key and Discord Webhook URL to function.
+The Discord Webhook is used to get updates on model training results on the go.

 ## Requirements

-You need to have Python installed along with the following libraries:
+You need to have Python 3.8.x installed along with the libraries in `requirements.txt`

-- `google-api-python-client`
-- `google-auth-httplib2`
-- `google-auth-oauthlib`
-- `xgboost`
-- `librosa`
-- `noisereduce`
-- `pandas`
-- `numpy`
-- `matplotlib`
-- `seaborn`
-- `discord-webhook`
+These can be installed with the following command:

+`pip install -r requirements.txt`

 For any questions or issues, please open a GitHub issue or reach out via email.